intershop/intershop-pwa/docs/guides/migrations.md

 Obsolete functionality that is no longer needed with the current state of the Intershop PWA was removed from the project source code.

 - removed outdated `kubernetes-deployment` schematic that could be used to create Kubernetes charts, use the official [Intershop PWA Helm Chart repository](https://github.com/intershop/helm-charts/tree/main/charts/pwa) instead
+- removed unused `azure-pipeline` schematic that could be used to create an Azure Pipeline template based on the generated Kubernetes charts for DevOps

 ## 3.2 to 3.3